Community Garden per month

 With years of research, testing, and technical expertise, we have developed unique plant fertilizer that suppresses disease, pests, and weeds.
 Our fertilizer products work exclusively within a supported ecological model to grow plants as nature intended—with minimal intervention.

+1st Choice fertilizer technology is modeled on the well-established work of Elaine Ingham, a microbiologist at Oregon State University, who identified a “food web” ecosystem.
+In a natural food web, plants rely on indigenous microorganisms and food cycling systems.
+Our flagship product, Earth-Care Organic Fertilizer™, is a natural, organic fertilizer which is crafted with several species of probiotics.
+These beneficial organisms help to keep plants safe and healthy by maintaining a balanced and vibrant soil ecosystem.
+The beneficial microbes in Earth-Care products enter the soil to assist with nutrient breakdown, allowing nutrients to be more easily absorbed by plants.
 Our formulas keep microbes in a dormant state until applied.
 When the microbes come into contact with water they become active.
 This prevents the microbes from dying off before they have reached the area of application.
-Unlike laboratory cultures, our wild microbes enter the soil at a peak point in their life cycle which makes them capable of reproducing and thriving in the natural environment.
+Unlike laboratory cultures, our wild microbes enter the soil at a peak point in their life cycle which makes them capable of reproducing and thriving in the natural environment

 Mission and Development

-1st Choice Fertilizer, Inc. was founded on the principle of providing commercial and residential customers with safe and effective fertilizer options that can be used as an alternative and/or a beneficial addition to genetic engineering, pesticides and synthetic fertilizers.
-1st Choice Fertilizer, Inc. promotes the concept of balance and a rooted belief that our products have an ecological and environmental impact.
+1st Choice Fertilizer, Inc. was founded on the principle of providing commercial and residential customers with safe and effective fertilizer options.
+Our products can be used as an alternative, and/or a beneficial addition to, genetic engineering, pesticides and synthetic fertilizers.
+In all that we do as a company, we promote the concept of ecosystem balance and a deep conviction that our products should have a beneficial ecological and environmental impact.

-Our Marketing Strategy We market our products as a method of growing plants that will minimize the use of pesticides and eliminate nitrate, phosphate and other possible chemical fertilizer run-offs and rejuvenate the soil fertility.
+Our marketing philosophy is simple: our products are good for you and for the environment.
+We offer a method of growing plants which minimizes the use of pesticides and eliminates nitrate, phosphate and other possible chemical fertilizer run-offs and unleash the power of Earth-Care: Make microbes work for you, to rejuvenate the soil’s fertility.

 Our Core Value